David Silvers

-David Silvers is a Democratic member of the Florida Legislature representing the state's 87th House district, which includes part of Palm Beach County.
+David Silvers (born February 26, 1979) is an American politician.
+He is a Democratic member of the Florida Legislature representing the state's 89th House district, which includes part of Palm Beach County.

-History
+Early career

 Silvers unsuccessfully challenged Bill Hager for the 89th House district seat in 2014.
 In the November 4, 2014 general election, Silvers finished with 47.5% of the vote to Hager's 52.5%.

 Florida House of Representatives

 Silvers defeated two other candidates in the August 30, 2016 Democratic primary, winning 54.1% of the vote.
 With no Republican or third-party candidates in the race, Silvers was elected automatically.

 In 2018, Silvers was challenged in the Democratic primary by Edgardo Hernandez, but Silvers prevailed with 62.7% of the vote.
 Silvers was reelected in the November 6, 2018 general election, winning 84.59% of the vote and defeating Green Party candidate Samson LeBeau Kpadenou.